Mali: Northern Mali conflict

 In January 2012 a Tuareg rebellion began in northern Mali, led by the National Movement for the Liberation of Azawad (MNLA).
-In March, military officer Amadou Sanogo seized power in a coup d'état, citing Touré's failures in quelling the rebellion, and leading to sanctions and an embargo by the Economic Community of West African States.
+In March, military officer Amadou Sanogo seized power in a coup d'état, citing Touré's failures in quelling the rebellion and leading to sanctions and an embargo by the Economic Community of West African States (ECOWAS).
 The MNLA quickly took control of the north, declaring its independence as Azawad.
-However, Islamist groups, including Ansar Dine and Al-Qaeda in the Islamic Maghreb (AQIM), who had helped the MNLA defeat the government, turned on the Tuareg and took control of the north with the goal of implementing sharia in Mali.
+Islamist groups, including Ansar Dine and Al-Qaeda in the Islamic Maghreb, who had helped the MNLA defeat the government, turned on the Tuareg and took control of the north with the goal of implementing sharia in Mali.

-On 11 January 2013, the French Armed Forces intervened at the request of the interim government of president Dioncounda Traoré.
+On 11 January 2013, the French Armed Forces intervened at the request of the interim government of President Dioncounda Traoré.
 On 30 January, the coordinated advance of the French and Malian troops claimed to have retaken the last remaining Islamist stronghold of Kidal, which was also the last of three northern provincial capitals.
-On 2 February, French president François Hollande joined Dioncounda Traoré in a public appearance in recently recaptured Timbuktu.
+On 2 February, French President François Hollande joined Traoré in a public appearance in recently recaptured Timbuktu.